-There’s something about the color orange that really appeals to my senses.
+There’s something about the color orange that really appeals to the senses.
 Not nearly as aggressive as red, it nonetheless calls attention to itself in a cool, refreshing sort of way.
 So I was happy to hear that recently, an orange-flowering species received a perennial plant’s highest honor.
 In late November 2016, butterfly weed (Asclepias tuberosa) was named 2017 Perennial Plant of the Year.

-That can be a tall order for a medium-sized plant like butterfly weed, but its unique qualities enabled it to more than rise to the occasion.
+That can be a tall order for a medium-sized plant like butterfly weed.
+But, its unique qualities enabled it to more than rise to the occasion.

 Butterfly weed in a northern Illinois prairie/Photo: Jason Patrick Ross

+They also provide a great backdrop to all those orange flowers.
 All in all, it’s like a shot of adrenaline for the garden.

 In order to flower, butterfly weed needs plenty of sun.
 Plant it in full sun in moderately dry soil.
 Almost any soil type will do (remember it likes prairies), as long as there’s plenty of good drainage.
 If soil stays too wet, the plant can rot at the crown.